 Use this time to check your position too – sitting evenly in the saddle with equal weight in each stirrup and sitting up straight.

-Your flatwork should encourage your horse to work over his back to help his technique over a fence.
-Jay likes to use ground poles, put out at no set distance so your horse has to think about where he’s placing his feet.
+Your flatwork should encourage your horse to work over their back to help their technique over a fence.
+Jay likes to use ground poles, put out at no set distance so that your horse has to think about where they’re placing their feet.

 Moving up to trot, ride your horse from your leg into an even contact.
 Some horses, especially youngsters, tend to fall in around the turns.

-As you increase the pace to canter, you still need to ensure that your horse doesn’t fall in on the corners.
+As you increase the pace to canter in your showjumping warm-up, you still need to ensure that your horse doesn’t fall in on the corners.

-“When the canter feels balanced, I may ride it a little more forward, but only when the time is right — there’s no point in lengthening and shortening the stride when your horse can’t maintain a regular canter rhythm.
-Check that you’re not trying to pull your horse into a frame; you’re just offering him security in the contact,” says Jay.
+“When the canter feels balanced, I may ride it a little more forward, but only when the time is right — there’s no point in lengthening and shortening the stride when your horse can’t maintain a regular canter rhythm,” explains Jay.